Next Steps

 • Provide clear strategic direction on the spatial distribution of urban growth in Surf Coast Shire.

-• Recognise the limiting effect of landscape level bushfire risk and the significance of the Great Ocean Road landscape and retain the existing settlement boundaries of the coastal towns of Anglesea, Aireys Inlet, Fairhaven, Moggs Creek and Lorne.
+• Recognize the limiting effect of landscape level bushfire risk and the significance of the Great Ocean Road landscape and retain the existing settlement boundaries of the coastal towns of Anglesea, Aireys Inlet, Fairhaven, Moggs Creek and Lorne.

 Community Engagement